Mera Lahoo

 Mera Lahoo (translation: My Blood) is a 1987 Indian film directed by Veerendra and starring Govinda and Kimi Katkar.
 The film was declared a hit.

 Summary

-Elder brother Dharam (Raj Kiran) and younger brother Govinda (Govinda) are living happily in a village.
-Dharam marries Pavitra (Kimi Katkar) and Govinda falls in love with Gita.
-Soon after marriage, due to evil thoughts and tactics, the two brothers are separated.
-Dharam's mind has been poisoned by Dhaneshwar, and he alleged Govinda as having had physical relations with his Bhabhi Pavita, and therefore Govinda leaves the house.
-In the absence of Govinda, Dharam has been murdered and Bhabhi Pavitra becomes the victim of Dhaneshwar's lust for sex.
-Enraged, Govinda returns to avenge his brother's death and Bhabi's rape.
-How and where Govinda avenges form the climax.
+Elder brother Dharam (Raj Kiran) and younger brother Govinda (Govinda) live happily in a village.
+Dharam marries Pavitra (Kimi Katkar), while Govinda falls in love with Gita.
+Soon after the marriage, owing to evil intentions and manipulation, the two brothers are separated.
+Dharam's mind is poisoned by Dhaneshwar, who accuses Govinda of having had an illicit relationship with his bhabhi, Pavitra, forcing Govinda to leave the house.
+In Govinda's absence, Dharam is murdered, and bhabhi Pavitra becomes the victim of Dhaneshwar's lust.
+Enraged, Govinda returns to avenge his brother's death and Pavitra's rape.
+How and where Govinda takes his revenge forms the climax.